Springe09/Project-3/README.md

 A business could operate within the "play to earn" gaming environments acquiring assets, lands, characters, and other in-game non-fungible tokens.
 The business could then act as a material goods "Lender" to players who cannot afford the upfront costs of such gaming NFT's.
 The "Lendee" player's character could now be outfitted with sufficient in-game resources that they could play at an above average starting point making their game play more rewarding than those who simply "boot-strap" themselves into the game ecosystem(s) starting from scratch.

-In order to incentivize such an arrangement, the lender/lendee (as an example) could split the in-game earnings 30/70.
-Thirty percent going to the "lender” and seventy percent going to the "lendee."
+In order to incentivize such an arrangement, the Lender/Lendee (as an example) could split the in-game earnings 30/70.
+Thirty percent going to the "Lender” and seventy percent going to the "Lendee."
 If a player tires of the gaming ecosystem they simply surrender the borrowed assets the same way as one would return a library book to their local library.
 The player keeps their seventy percent of the earnings and any other tokens they accumulated, and everyone leaves the game a winner.
-If the player decides they want to play within another gaming ecosystem they could come back to the "Lender" and simply "check-out" another character or other specialized tokens and explore the next world and again split their respective earnings with the "lending" entity.
+If the player decides they want to play within another gaming ecosystem they could come back to the "Lender" and simply "check-out" another character or other specialized tokens and explore the next "play to earn" world and again split their respective earnings with the "Lending" entity.

 # Machine Learning Demonstration